Urban Soul

-Urban Soul was a UK/US house music studio project assembled by producer, songwriter and vocalist Roland Clark.
+Urban Soul is a house music project assembled by producer Roland Clark.
+The project featured vocal contributions from Sandy B, Ceybil Jeffries, and Troyetta Knox.

+Urban Soul scored a #1 hit on the US Hot Dance Music/Club Play chart in 1997 with the single “Show Me”.
+In the UK, the singles “Alright”, “Always”, and “Love Is So Nice” reached #34, #33, and #26 respectively on the UK Singles Chart.

 Biography

 Urban Soul hit the US Hot Dance Music/Club Play chart seven times through the 1990s, including hitting #1 in 1997 with the track "Show Me."
 Other Urban Soul tracks featured vocals by Sandy B, Ceybil Jeffries and Troyetta Knox.